Gayanukaa/Word2Vec-Galaxy/README.md

 - **Path issues**: Ensure you're running from the project root directory
 - **Conda environment**: Activate the correct environment before running

-## Contributing

-Contributions are welcome!
-Areas for improvement:

-- Enhanced visualization features (clustering, word clouds)
-- Performance optimizations for larger vocabularies

 ## License

-This project is licensed under the GNU GENERAL PUBLIC License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/), allowing for open-source collaboration and modification.